dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

 The class of null panes.
-This class acts as a filler: use it when you need to “fill space” somewhere in a complex layout.
+This class acts as a filler: use it when you need to "fill space" somewhere in a complex layout.

 Operations